aloxe/huwindty/src/pages/documentation/navigation.md

 ## What next?

-You may want to update the styles directly in both `menu.njk` and `renderNavItem.njk` as well as `index.njk` so that it fits your needs.
+You may want to update the styles directly in both `menu.njk` and `renderNavItem.njk` as well as `index.njk` so that they fit your needs.

-If you don't need such menu in your website, just remove these files and carry on.
+If you do not need such a menu in your website, just remove these files and carry on.